OVERVIEW

 Historical Context: Visualizing risk reduction over time to demonstrate the value of security initiatives to leadership.

-Actionable Deltas: Subdued green/red indicators highlight immediate changes in risk posture and reduce cognitive load.
+Actionable Deltas: Subdued green and red indicators highlight immediate changes in risk posture and reduce cognitive load.

 Density Testing: Experimented with layout variations to optimize information density and enhance discoverability.